hablapps/doric/docs/docs/docs/custom.md

 to use as literals your custom types, doric has the typeclass LiteralSparkType, that is in charge of transforming the literal value to the spark representation.

-Now we show a few usefully examples to learn how to create our custom types in doric.
+Now we show a few useful examples to learn how to create our custom types in doric.

 ## User as a string